Parshwanath Upadhye: Performances and Presentations

-Since 1996 Parshwanath Upadhye has danced and participated in numerous festivals and stages in India and abroad.
+Since 1996, Parshwanath Upadhye has danced and participated in numerous festivals and stages in India and abroad.

-From 2012 on, he has been choreographing, directing, producing and presenting under Punyah Dance Company Bangalore.
+From 2012 on, he has been choreographing, directing, producing, and presenting under the Punyah Dance Company, Bangalore.
 Among the works presented at national and international venues are Hara, Sat-gati, Paartha, Punyah Krishna and Abha.

 Critical reception

 "There are many perfect performers; but very few who can create magic and still less who dance like the gods.
 Parshwanath Upadhye belongs to the latter class.
 He has an electrifying persona and stage presence and there is a vein of spirituality that runs through his dance whatever be the content."